U.K.'s May to ask EU for Brexit delay; long extension expected

 Mike Corder and Raf Casert, The Associated Press

-BRUSSELS -- Just days away from a potentially calamitous no-deal Brexit, European Union leaders meet Wednesday to discuss granting the United Kingdom a new delay -- possibly of up to a year -- to its departure from the bloc.
+BRUSSELS -- Just two days away from a potentially calamitous no-deal Brexit, European Union leaders opened talks Wednesday to discuss granting the United Kingdom a new delay -- possibly of up to a year -- to its departure from the bloc.

 It's likely to be a rough day for British Prime Minister Theresa May as she pleads for a second extension until June 30, to prevent Britain's scheduled departure from the EU this Friday.

+EU Council President Donald Tusk and Commission President Jean-Claude Juncker were already honing strategies with incoming leaders hours ahead of the evening summit.

-May arrives in Brussels for a pre-summit meeting with Tusk before explaining her delay request to the leaders who will then discuss their next move.
+May will have a pre-summit meeting in Brussels with Tusk before explaining her delay request to the leaders, who will then discuss their next move.

-If they don't grant an extension, Britain leaves the bloc on Friday with no deal regulating the departure.
+If they don't grant an extension, Britain leaves the bloc on Friday with no deal regulating the departure, unless it cancels Brexit independently.
 A drastic cliff-edge exit would have huge costs to businesses and trade across the English Channel and be very cumbersome to travellers as it would likely hit airports, ports, tariff rules and standard regulations overnight.

 EU countries, especially France, have become increasingly exasperated with the political division and uncertainty in Britain about a way forward.